xuan827/Roxanne-portfolio/README.md

 Draft and feedback - I used shorthand to build my story arc and collected feedback through target audiences interview.

 [Part3](/final_project_part3.md)🌟

+Final edits -  Refined the storyline and visualization to present a complete story.